 We strive to offer every student the best possible experience and it is your feedback that will enable us to continually improve.
 The University actively encourages feedback on all aspects of the student experience.

 In the Autumn and Spring Terms you will be asked to fill in an online evaluation questionnaire for each Economics module that you take.
 This gives you the opportunity to express your views on various aspects of the module and all responses are anonymous.

-2. Your feedback is received by Module Leader, Director of PGT and Head of Department.
+2. Your anonymous feedback is received by the Module Leader, Director of PGT and Head of Department.

-3. The Module Leader writes annual report on module, reviewing student feedback and a response is shared with the students via the module web page and GSSLC.
+3. The Module Leader writes a report on the module, reviewing student feedback and a response is shared with the students via the module web page and GSSLC.

 4. The Course Director writes annual course review report, taking into account module reports.

 5. Annual module/course reports are reviewed by the Graduate Management Committee.
 This identifies concerns, suggests actions to overcome problems and monitors trends from year to year.

 6. The GSSLC receives feedback on the outcome of the module and course reports.

 In the summer term of each year, we hold focus groups with MRes/PhD students to gather further feedback on aspects of the course and the department and to identify any issues which may not have been raised or dealt with during the year.
-These sessions are led by the Director MRes/PhD or by the departments Marketing & Student Experience Team.
-Participation in the latter focus groups is usually rewarded with vouchers for food outlets on campus.
+These sessions are led by the Director MRes/PhD or by the Department's Marketing & Communications Team.
+Participation in the focus groups is usually rewarded with vouchers for food outlets on campus.

 Student Surveys: PTES and PRES

 In years 1 and 2 of the MRes we will ask you to take part in the PTES survey (Postgraduate Taught Experience Survey).
 This is a national survey, which all UK universities take part in and the results feed into various national league tables.
 The survey provides another opportunity for you to provide feedback and we would encourage all students to take part.
-Last year the department made a charitable donation (for each response received) to a charity voted for by the student cohort.
-There was also a prize draw for all MSc and MRes students, triggered once the response rate reached 50%.
-For more information about this survey please visit the department's PTES webpage.
+You can find out how we acted upon feedback provided through PTES in previous years here.

 The PRES (Postgraduate Research Experience Survey takes place every other year.
 Your participation in this survey is greatly valued and will contribute to the continuous enhancement of postgraduate research degree provision at Warwick.
-For more information about this survey please visit the university's PRES webpage.
-The next PRES will take place in 2019.
+For more information about this survey please visit the University's PRES webpage.
+The next PRES will take place in 2021.